rivkacal/MD_repo/README_simulation_execution.md

 This file describes all the calculations performed in each file seperately, strating from running **MD.exe** file as performed in .csh file created at MDWrapper.pl

 # fortran shortacuts
-- 60 is settings.dat (mandatory) appears in ss.f,

 - 6 is Trajectory file | appears in ss.f,init.f
-- 93 is TrajDist file |	appears in ss.f,
+- 8 ??| appears in int.f (closed)
-- 99 is EnergyTot | appears in ss.f,
+- 10 ??| appears in int.f (closed)
-- 70 is EnergyTerm | appears in ss.f,
+- 11 ??| appears in int.f (closed)
 - 12 is ContactFile  | appears in ss.f,
 - 13 is ThreeBodyFile |	appears in ss.f,
 - 14 is writeAllContacts (optional) | appears in ss.f,
 - 15 is ContactRangesTwoBodyFile (optional if above is set 'YES') | appears in ss.f,
 - 16 is ContactRangesEnergyFile | appears in ss.f,
+- 17 is ContactRangesFile | appears in init.f (open, close)
+- 25 is initval file (dynamic range) | appears in init.f (open,close),
+- 30 is conf (input.dat) | appears in init.f
 - 53 is TemperatureVtime | appears in ss.f,
+- 55 is output file | appears in write.f (open, close)
+- 58 is (?? output each step and avg temperature here) | appears in int.f
+- 60 is settings.dat (mandatory) appears in ss.f,
+- 61 is finalpx1 or 'temp' (output in case simulation crashes) | appearing in write.f (open,close)
-- 63 is 'random.dat' file | appears in ss.f,
+- 63 is 'random.dat' file | appears in ss.f (open, close),
+- 70 is EnergyTerm | appears in ss.f,
-- 71 ???? holds temperature? | appears in ss.f,
+- 71 ???? holds temperature? | appears in ss.f (closed),
+- 91 is 'time.dat' (time for all simulation) | appears in int.f

-- 25 is initval file (dynamic range) | appears in init.f,
+- 93 is TrajDist file |	appears in ss.f,int.f
-- 30 is conf (input.dat) | appears in init.f
+- 99 is EnergyTot | appears in ss.f,int.f (integrate)
+-
+-

-- 17 is ContactRangesFile | appears in init.f
+- 999 is 'timeleft.dat' (remaining for aimulation after first integartion) | appears in int.f (opens, closed)

 # MD.com
 Defines common parameters and variables to be used in different functions.
 From physical parameters like settigs for gamma and tau to their formatting (fortran).
 Format for X,Y,Z coordinates , velocities and forces.